diegourban/machine_learning-sandbox/classification/README.md

-# Machine Learning Sandbox with Python and Scikit-Learn
+# Machine Learning Classification with Python and Scikit-Learn

 About the input data: It is common to order the data in chronological order.
 Train an test the first 80% of it and validate with the 20% remaining.